Kidstoysstudio's ultimate activity book collection Download activity book

 Impact of stories

-So, when and where do children develop perspectives on their world, and how do stories shape that?
+So, when and where do children develop perspectives on their world, and how to give stories shape that?

 Studies have shown that children develop their perspectives on aspects of identity, such as gender and race, before the age of five.